 - In Fluttershys Night Out Fluttershy is very unused to alcohol, and she gets drunk.
 This is partially Nosey's fault, partially Fluttershy's own naivete about the likely consequences of drinking too much.
 It's about half of the reason why she's willing to sleep with Nosey on a single night's acquaintance.

 - Used somewhat in Bait and Switch where it's pretty obvious both Eleya and Gaarra are pretty drunk the second time they sleep together.
 In this case the inhibition being overcome is the fact that Eleya is Gaarra's direct superior (they didn't know this the first time) and thus them sleeping together is against regulations (they're still sober enough to remember but drunk enough not to particularly care).

 - The ending of Super Bad is all about this; it's a high school senior party where everyone is wasted.
 Discussed by several characters, most of whom believe that taking advantage of someone drunk is ok as long as you get drunk yourself.

-- Is quoted in Willy Wonka & the Chocolate Factory by Wonka himself when explaining why there's alcohol (specifically "butter scotch" and "butter gin") in his chocolate factory.
+- Is quoted in Willy Wonka and the Chocolate Factory by Wonka himself when explaining why there's alcohol (specifically "butter scotch" and "butter gin") in his chocolate factory.

-- The Forty Year Old Virgin: Andy's friends try invoking this in order to get him laid.
+- The 40-Year-Old Virgin: Andy's friends try invoking this in order to get him laid.
 The drunken bachelorette he goes home with crashes her car and pukes on him.
 Great idea, guys.